 The main cause of the periodontal disease is the buildup plaque and tartar due to poor oral hygiene.
 30 minutes after eating, plaque which is a layer of bacteria start to form and if left un-cleaned in 24 hours time, it hardens into tartar also called calculus.
 While you can clean plaque at home through brushing and flossing, it is hard to clean calculus.
 With the tartar, you need a dentist intervention.

-Another cause of periodontitis is the diet choice, for bacteria to quickly multiply they need a conducive environment, acidic in nature.
+Another cause of periodontitis is the diet choice, for bacteria to quickly multiply they need a conducive environment, acidic.
 And the best foods that create this environment for bacteria to thrive are starch and sugar.
 Consuming too much of white bread, pasta, potatoes, candies, sweets, soda, cola, and other sugary and starch food lower the body PH, makes the body acidic which cause demineralization (tooth mineral loss).
 The demineralization process if not controlled leads to total destruction to the tooth structure.

 If nothing is done,